 The user must certify that the ultrasonic processor and/or the accessories returned for repair are free of any biohazardous or radioactive material and are safe for handling.
-Please complete the "Safety certification" form on the next page and send it in with your equipment.

 Do not return any equipment unless such a certification can be made.